Python3pkg/GenomeKey/README.rst

-CTEMKEY
+PILOT
 ===============================

-Tailored version of GenomeKey
+AWS specific version of Genomekey, for pilot study